 Polystyrene recycling in South Africa showed increased growth in 2016, contrary to international reports that suggest the material has been “challenging to recycle”, or in some instances, is unrecyclable.

 The reprocessing of expanded and high impact polystyrene increased by 106% between 2013 and 2015, according to the Polystyrene Packaging Council’s (PSPC) director, Adri Spangenberg.
 This increase was as a result of two reasons: more end-markets were developed and knowledge of successful polystyrene recycling spread.
 “We are still awaiting the official recycling figures for 2016, but early indications show that approximately 3,600 tonnes of recycled polystyrene was added to the traditional recycling figures – making this our best year to date,” Spangenberg said.
 “We have managed to prove that polystyrene can successfully be recovered from households and industries by working closely with waste management companies and municipalities,” she added.
 Polystyrene is widely being used by spaza shops, take-away vendors, cafeterias and supermarkets around the country.
-Once recycled, new items are created, and in turn, boosts job creation in many different industries.Additional Reading?
+Once recycled, new items are created, and in turn, boosts job creation in many different industries.What else to read

 Request Free CopyRelated Articles